gwen-interpreter/gwen/README.md

 specifications as input and produces dynamically executing instructions as output.
-It has an abstracted evaluation engine allowing you to prescribe what DSL you want to support and define what things you want to automate in a custom implementation.
+It has an abstracted evaluation engine allowing you to prescribe what DSL you want to support and define what things you want to automate in custom implementations.
 Any custom owned or publically shared engine can be mixed into the interpreter.
 We have developed the following engine and shared it here for everyone to use (and hopefully contribute to):